Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Results

-Barren plateaus have been recognized as one of the main challenges to overcome in order to guarantee the success of QML models using QNNs~\cite{cerezo2022challenges}.
-When a model exhibits a barren plateau, the loss landscape becomes, on average, exponentially flat and featureless as the problem size increases~\cite{mcclean2018barren,cerezo2020cost,sharma2020trainability,holmes2020barren,holmes2021connecting,cerezo2020impact,marrero2020entanglement,patti2020entanglement,uvarov2020barren,thanasilp2021subtleties,larocca2021diagnosing,wang2020noise,wiersema2020exploring}.
-This severely impedes its trainability, as one needs to spend an exponentially large amount of resources to correctly estimate a loss minimizing direction.
 Recently, a great deal of effort has been put forward towards creating strategies capable of mitigating the effect of barren plateaus~\cite{grant2019initialization,skolik2020layerwise,sauvage2021flip,sack2022avoiding,rad2022surviving,broers2021optimization,liu2021parameter,friedrich2022avoiding,kulshrestha2022beinit,mele2022avoiding,zhang2022gaussian,grimsley2022adapt,cerezo2020variational,kieferova2021quantum}.
 While these are promising and have shown moderate success, the `holy grail' is identifying architectures which are immune to barren plateaus altogether, and thus enjoy trainability guarantees.
 Examples of such architectures are shallow hardware efficient ansatzes~\cite{cerezo2020cost}, quantum convolutional neural networks~\cite{pesah2020absence}, or the transverse field Ising model Hamiltonian variational ansatz~\cite{wiersema2020exploring,larocca2021diagnosing}.
-Here, we prove that a new architecture can be added to this list: $S_n$-equivariant QNNs.
+Here, we prove that another architecture can be added to this list: $S_n$-equivariant QNNs.

-When studying barren plateaus, one typically analyzes the variance of the empirical loss function partial derivatives, $\partial_\mu \hat{\LC}(\boldsymbol{\theta})=\partial \hat{\LC}(\boldsymbol{\theta})/\partial\theta_\mu$, where $\theta_\mu\in \vec{\theta}$.
-We say that there is a barren plateau in the $\theta_\mu$ direction if $\mbb{E}_{\thv}[ \partial_\mu \hat{\LC}(\boldsymbol{\theta}) ] = 0$ and $\Var_{\boldsymbol{\theta}}[\partial_\mu \hat{\LC}(\boldsymbol{\theta})]$ is exponentially vanishing.
+When studying barren plateaus, one typically analyzes the variance of the empirical loss function partial derivatives, $\partial_\mu \hat{\LC}(\thv)=\partial \hat{\LC}(\thv)/\partial\theta_\mu$, where $\theta_\mu\in \thv$.
+We say that there is a barren plateau in the $\theta_\mu$ direction if $\mbb{E}_{\thv}[ \partial_\mu \hat{\LC}(\thv) ] = 0$ and $\Var_{\thv}[\partial_\mu \hat{\LC}(\thv)]$ is exponentially vanishing.